-Success in the classroom and success in the workplace: these are the key aims of Don Bosco Cristo Rey High School.
-Partnering with over 115 companies, from law firms to hospitals to universities, its innovative Corporate Work Study Program enables low-income, at-risk students to take on the responsibility of a professional, entry-level job.
-Working in four-person "job sharing" teams to cover one full-time position, students work one complete day per week and one rotating Monday each month.
-An intensive three-week summer program, Bridge for Success, ensures that team members are ready to balance office work and homework and to take on their new positions with confidence – learning small skills like shaking hands while maintaining eye contact and large ones like time management.
-And students gain the empowering experience of earning 60% of their own tuition.
+Ensuring students are college- and career-ready are the key aims of Don Bosco Cristo Rey.
+Partnering with over a hundred companies, from law firms to hospitals to universities, its innovative Corporate Work Study Program enables low-income, at-risk students to take on the responsibility of a professional, entry-level job.
+Four-person "job sharing" teams cover one full-time position, and an intensive three-week summer program ensures that team members are ready to balance office work and homework – learning small skills like shaking hands while maintaining eye contact and large ones like time management.
+Students also gain the empowering experience of earning 60% of their own tuition.
 Last year, 94% received good or outstanding assessments from their employers and everyone was on track to graduate – uniquely prepared both for college and for the work world beyond.
-Your support can truly have double the impact.
+Your support has double the impact.

 Headquarters: MD-Montgomery County